Outcomes

 Widening Impact Over Time

-Over time, we have supported a growing share of members entering directly from home health discharge pathways—populations with higher baseline instability and faster deterioration between encounters.
+Over time, Senscio has supported a growing share of members entering through home health discharge pathways and other higher-acuity settings—populations with greater baseline instability and faster deterioration between encounters.

-Senscio’s model is state-dependent and risk-stratified.
-When members are actively engaged, HealthGraph™ has current data to detect drift and trigger timely intervention.
+The model is state-dependent and risk-stratified.
+When members are actively engaged, the system has current information to detect drift, update state, and trigger timely intervention.
 When engagement lapses, those data-driven activations do not occur.
-As case mix shifts toward higher-acuity populations, the difference between engaged and unengaged states becomes more pronounced.
-That widening separation is what bending the curve looks like in a real, shifting population.
+As case mix shifts toward higher-acuity populations, the performance gap between engaged and unengaged states becomes more pronounced.

 In-patient days rate trend: On vs Off